-- You can discount on tours with the Hamburg Card.
+- You can get a discount on tours with the Hamburg Card.

 - Book your timed-tour in advance online here.

-- There is a locker to store your belongings while you take the tour.
+- There are lockers to store your belongings while you take the tour.

 - If you do the combined experience with the boat tour, keep in mind that the boat leaves and returns to Landungsbrücken, which is about a 20-minute walk from the Discovery Dock.